 Spaetzle with Caramelized Onions, Wilted Greens and Gruyere: A German version of macaroni and cheese with homemade spaetzle (dumplings), kale and swiss chard.
 If you don't have time to make homemade spaetzle, substitute orzo or even brown rice.

-Indian Lamb Biryani: This is one of my favorite casseroles to make for company – a sumptuous casserole of tender lamb curry layered with saffron spiced rice and cucumber-mint raita to serve on the side.
+Indian Lamb Biryani: This is one of my favorite dishes to make for company - a sumptuous casserole of tender lamb curry layered with saffron spiced rice and cucumber-mint raita to serve on the side.
 Always a huge hit.

 Jollof Rice with Chicken from Ghana: Chicken and rice casserole with vegetables in a mild tomato curry.
 Family friendly and delicious.